base10/deploying-rails-to-kubernetes/README.md

 - Friday, April 9: 2 to 5 PM EDT
 - Monday, April 12: 9:30 to 11:00 AM EDT

-### Service account set-up

-**Forthcoming**

-- Heroku to get the initial state of the app up-and-running
-    - Not strictly necessary, but we'll cover it lightly in the first section of the workshop
-- Transactional email

 ## Workshop

 The workshop runs from 1 pm to 3 pm EDT, April 12.
 You'll need to be in the RailsConf 2021 Discord server to participate.